cs-si-ucr/CS12_Fall_2018/CS012/zyBooks/Program1.md

 * To visualize this next example, I recommend graphing each data point by hand in paper to follow along:
   * i.e. Your input file:
     * 0.0 0.0
-      1.0 1.0
+    * 1.0 1.0
-      2.0 4.0
+    * 2.0 4.0
-      3.0 9.0
+    * 3.0 9.0

       * Now, let's say I wanted you to give me the estimated y-coordinate of an x-coordinate of 2.0.
 That would be really easy given our data; the x-coordinate of
         2.0 is already included, so we would just output 4.0 as our answer.
 There is *no need to estimate if we already have the data point asked for*.
       * However, if I wanted the y-coordinate of an x-coordinate of 1.5, we would need to estimate the y-coordinate via linear interpolation.
-In this case, we would find the *closest point above and below our x-coordinate* and assume a *linear relationship (line) between these two points*.
+In this case, we would find the *closest point above and below our x-coordinate*.
 In our example, the closest point above our x-coordinate of 1.5 is (2.0, 4.0) and the closes point below is (1.0, 1.0).
 Since our x-coordinate is halfway between these two coordinates, we know our estimated value of y is 2.5, giving us a coordinate of (1.5, 2.5).
-This can be easily seen visually if you draw a line between the points (1.0, 1.0) and (2.0, 4.0).
+      * This can be easily seen visually if you draw a line between the points (1.0, 1.0) and (2.0, 4.0).
 In a more complex linear interpolation, we would just use    the formula:
           * f(b) = f(a) + ((b - a)/(c - a))(f(c) - f(a)).
             *    b = given x-coordinate
             * f(b) = estimated y-coordinated